 Nicholas Kocurek

-Fall 2025, I am starting as a CSE PhD student at the University of Washington Allen School as part of the CS Theory and Quantum CS Groups.
-Previously, I did my undergraduate at Carnegie Mellon University.
-Contact is nichok6[at]cs[dot]washington[dot]edu. |
+I am a first-year CSE PhD student at the University of Washington Allen School as part of the CS Theory and Quantum CS Groups, where I am fortunate to work with Chinmay Nirkhe and Shayan Oveis Gharan.
+Previously, I did my undergraduate at Carnegie Mellon University. |

 ![]() |